Exterior House Painting - The Complete Guide

 Identifying which type of damp is causing your house problems is crucial for finding the correct solution.
 Penetrating damp however is potentially the most common form of damp, which can be identified by peeling paint, damaged exterior walls such as cracks and spalling bricks or wet patches on exterior and interior walls, especially after rainfall.

 Penetrating damp can impact properties that have been painted or left natural, as well as properties with a solid wall construction or cavity wall construction.
 In any case, the moisture is absorbing into the external wall, which is then allowing the moisture to enter into the property.
-In order to prevent this water ingress, it is important to apply a waterproofing treatment to the external walls to prevent this water absorption.
+In order to reduce this water ingress, it is important to apply a waterproofing treatment to the external walls to help reduce this water absorption.

 There are two options, either a masonry cream such as Emperor Masonry Creme, which is an invisible water repellent treatment for bare, untreated masonry or waterproof masonry paint such as Emperor Masonry Paint, which offers a coloured finish.
 Crucially, both of these products are highly breathable, as without breathability these waterproofing treatments would trap moisture within the property, causing damp problems to worsen.